microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 };

-/// Options when adding a package dependency runtimeclass AddPackageDependencyOptions
+/// Options when adding a package dependency [contract(DynamicDependencyContract, 1)]
+runtimeclass AddPackageDependencyOptions
 {
     AddPackageDependencyOptions();

     /// The rank when adding the package dependency to a a package graph.
     /// @note A package graph is sorted in ascending order from -infinity...0...+infinity
-    /// @note The default value is PackageDepedencyRank.Default Int32 Rank;
+    /// @note The default value is PackageDependencyRank.Default Int32 Rank;

     /// If a package dependency is added to a package graph with a package of the same rank (aka a collision on rank)
-    /// and this option is true the resolve package dependency is prepended to the set of packages of the same rank.
+    /// and this option is true the resolved package dependency is prepended to the set of packages of the same rank.
-    /// By default resolve package dependencies are appended to the set of packages with the same rank.
+    /// By default resolved package dependencies are appended to the set of packages with the same rank.
     Boolean PrependIfRankCollision;
-}

-/// TBD
+};

+[contract(DynamicDependencyContract, 1)]
 runtimeclass PackageDependency
 {
+    /// Create an intstance of the package dependency identified by id defined for the current user.
+    ///
+    /// @return null if the package dependency cannot be found for the user.
+    ///
+    /// @see Create(String, PackageVersion)
+    /// @see Create(String, PackageVersion, CreatePackageDependencyOptions)
+    /// @see GetFromIdForSystem()
+    static PackageDependency GetFromId(String id);

-    /// Create an intstance of the package dependency identified by id. static PackageDependencyGetFromId(String id);
+    /// Create an intstance of the package dependency identified by id defined for the system.
+    ///
+    /// @return null if the package dependency cannot be found for the system.
+    ///
+    /// @see CreateForSystem()
+    /// @see GetFromId()
+    static PackageDependency GetFromIdForSystem(String id);

     /// Return the package dependency id.
-    String Id { get; }
+    String Id { get; };

     /// Define a package dependency for the current user.
 The criteria for a PackageDependency
     /// (package family name, minimum version, etc) may match multiple